SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomInstance.md

 Security checks are done on CRUD actions when permission flags are configured on the *DomManagerSecuritySettings* (in the [ModuleSettings](xref:DOM_ModuleSettings)).

-- To read DOM instances, the user requires the permission flag defined by *DomManagerSecuritySettings.ViewPermission*.
+- To read DOM instances, the user needs the permission flag defined by *DomManagerSecuritySettings.ViewPermission*.

-- To create or update DOM instances, the user requires the permission flag defined by *DomManagerSecuritySettings.CreateAndUpdateDomInstancePermission*.
+- To create or update DOM instances, the user needs the permission flag defined by *DomManagerSecuritySettings.CreateAndUpdateDomInstancePermission*.

-- To delete DOM instances, the user requires the permission flag defined by *DomManagerSecuritySettings.DeleteDomInstancePermission*.
+- To delete DOM instances, the user needs the permission flag defined by *DomManagerSecuritySettings.DeleteDomInstancePermission*.

 ## Notes